 Indian Idol 11: Did Makers Sensationalise Neha Kakkar Being Kissed For TRPs?
 Aditya Narayan Reacts

 Recently, Indian Idol 11 grabbed headlines as a contestant kissed judge Neha Kakkar forcibly.
 The makers of the show released the promo on social media.
-Many of them were concerned about Neha and asked her to be careful about her crazy fans.
+Many fans were concerned about Neha and asked her to be careful about her crazy fans.
 But a few slammed the show and accused the makers of staging the drama for TRPs.
-They even asked the makers the reason behind playing the particular promo repeatedly despite knowing that Neha might get embarrassed.
-The host of the show, Aditya Narayan has reacted to the same.
+They even asked the makers the reason behind playing the particular promo repeatedly despite knowing Neha might get embarrassed.
+Now, the host of the show, Aditya Narayan has reacted to the same.

 Aditya Narayan Clarifies…